-The grading is assessed individually.
-The grading is based upon an overall assessment of the written report and the students' performance at the oral exam.
-The exam is assessed with a mark according to the 7step scale and with participation of an external examiner.
-If the total assessment gives a grade lower than 02, the graduate must prepare a new project with a new problem statement..
+The exam is assessed individually.
+The exam is assessed with a mark according to the 7-step scale and assessed with external evaluation.
+If the total assessment gives a grade lower than 02, the student must prepare a new project with a new problem statement.

-The final exam is marked according to the 7-step scale and with the participation of an external examiner.
-The project report counts for 80% of the total grade and the oral presentation counts for 20% of the total grade.
+The project report counts for 80% of the collective mark, and the oral presentation counts for 20% of the collective mark.

-3.5.1.37 Diploma
+3.5.1.38 Diploma